Kevin-SalazarG/Ky_AntiSpam/README.md

 max_caps = 3          # Maximum number of capital letters allowed per message.
 max_warns = 3         # Maximum number of warnings before a player is kicked.
-kick_message = "You have been kicked for receiving too many warnings!"   # Message shown when a player is kicked for exceeding warnings.
+kick_message = "You have been kicked for receiving too many warnings!"   # Message shown when a player is kicked for exceeding warnings. max_message_length = 100   # Maximum number of characters allowed in a message.
 ```

 ## Features